openlibhums/hourglass/README.md

 # Path Subtheme for Janeway

 This is a testing repository for a press subtheme based on Materialize using the Material theme as a backup.
-Everything about this repository is provisional, which is why it is private and sans license.
+Everything about it is provisional.
 I imagine rebuilding the repo once we have agreed on an architecture.

 ## Installation